unicef-drp/mics-geocoding/README.md

 - `metadata.txt` Contains general info, version, name and some other metadata used by plugins website and plugin infrastructure
 - `resources.qrc` The .xml document created by Qt Designer.
 Contains relative paths to resources of the forms.
 - `resources.py` The translation of the .qrc file described above to Python.
-- `mics_geocode_plugin_dialog.ui` The GUI created by Qt Designer
+- `mgp_dialog.ui` The GUI created by Qt Designer
-- `ui_mics_geocode_plugin_dialog.py` The translation of the form.ui described above to Python
+- `ui_mgp_dialog.py` The translation of the form.ui described above to Python
-- `mics_geocode_plugin.py` The main working code of the plugin.
+- `mgp.py` The main working code of the plugin.
 Contains all the information about the actions of the plugin and the main code.
-- `mics_geocode_xxx.py` those are the code base behind the plugin.
+- `mgp_xxx.py` those are the code base behind the plugin.
 If some modifications needs to be developped on the plugin, those are the files to focus on
 - `WIN_build.bat`: This helper scripts do the transciprtion from ui to py file, and qrc to py.
   **It needs to be executed only when modifications have been applied to the qrc or the ui file**